-- 7.1 Distinguish between and draw conclusions about selling a service and selling a product in the hospitality, recreation, and tourism industry. - 7.2 Analyze sales strategies available for use in the hospitality industry. - 7.3 Create a profile of successful sales professional in the hospitality, recreation, and tourism industry by including information about technical and social skills and experience. - 7.4 Demonstrate effective and ethical selling skills necessary for success in the hospitality, recreation, and tourism industry (product/service knowledge, individual rapport, overcoming objections, and closing a sale). - 7.5 Explore strategies to effectively reach various niche markets in the hospitality, recreation, and tourism industry including corporate, educational, sports, religious, military, etc. - 7.6 Investigate the role of convention and visitors bureaus (CVBs) in large cities as well as trends in the development of CVBs in smaller towns, neighborhoods, and areas.
+- 7.1 Distinguish between and draw conclusions about selling a service and selling a product in the hospitality, recreation, and tourism industry. - 7.2 Compare and contrast the roles of marketing and selling in the HRT industry. - 7.3 Analyze sales and promotion strategies utilized in the hospitality industry. - 7.4 Create a sales presentation for an HRT business using feature-benefit sales techniques. - 7.5 Examine upselling as a sales strategy in the HRT industry. - 7.6 Develop a profile of successful sales professional in the hospitality, recreation, and tourism industry by including information about technical and social skills and experience. - 7.7 Demonstrate effective and ethical selling skills necessary for success in the hospitality, recreation, and tourism industry (product/service knowledge, individual rapport, overcoming objections, and closing a sale). - 7.8 Explore strategies to effectively reach various niche markets in the hospitality, recreation, and tourism industry including corporate, educational, sports, religious, military, etc. - 7.9 Investigate the role of convention and visitors' bureaus (CVBs) in large cities as well as trends in the development of CVBs in smaller towns, neighborhoods, and areas.